demystifyfp/demystifyfp/content/fsharp/series/fstweet/dotliquid-setup.md

   0
 ```

-Now if you build and run the application using the `forge run` command, you can see a HTML document with the `Hello, World!` content in the browser on *http://localhost:8080/*
+Now if you build and run the application using the `forge run` command, you can see an HTML document with the `Hello, World!` content in the browser on *http://localhost:8080/*

 ## Summary